Best Information on Trekking In Nepal

 Trekking doesn’t mean mountain climbing.
 While the ascent of the Himalayan peak may be an attraction for some, you need not have such goal a trek.
 Trekking in Nepal will take you through a country that has apprehended the imagination of mountaineering of mountaineers and explorers for more than 100 years.
 The huge variety of options allows for people of many ages and capabilities to attempt a trek in the country.
-Trekking in the mountain of Nepal is moral culture experience then wilderness expedition.
+Trekking in the mountain of Nepal is a moral culture experience than a wilderness expedition.

 While trekking you will see the great diversity of Nepal, Villages embrace many ethnic groups and cultures.
-The strong culture and unreserved friendliness of the Nepalese people can also be witnessed as one traverse the hill tracks.
+The strong culture and unreserved friendliness of the Nepalese people can also be witnessed as one traverse of the hill tracks.
 The terrain changes from tropical jungle to high glaciated peak in the only 150km.

 Tea House Trekking in Nepal (Tea House):

-The most popular way to trek in Nepal for both Nepalese and westerners is travel from teahouse to teahouse.
-Hotel accommodation is the most readily available in the Khumbu region, the Langtang area, and the entire Annapurna region.
+The most popular way to trek in Nepal for both Nepalese and westerners is to travel from teahouse to teahouse.
+Hotel accommodation is the most readily available in the Everest region, the Langtang area, and the entire Annapurna region.
 Your all baggage is carried by porters, horses, and yaks.
 The benefit of teahouse trekking is that, by arranging food and accommodation by the guide, you can move at your own pace and meet and experiences the real life of rural people and first hand.
 There are similar local accommodation and Normal Nepalese food services basic tea house trekking in Nepal.

 Teahouse has a variety of western and local (Nepali, Tibetan, and Chinese) cuisine.
 Nepal trekking passes an adventure travel company organize a tea house (lodge) trek as a complete package.
-The most of Thakali inn (found along the Pokhara to Jomsom trek) have bedding available – usually cotton -filled quilt.
-Our professional trekking guide (government license holder) will you in accompany you on your entire trip to make all the arrangements for food and accommodation along the way.
+The most of Thakali inn (found along the Pokhara to Jomsom trek) have bedding available – usually cotton-filled quilt.
+Our professional trekking guide (government license holder) will accompany you on your entire trip to make all the arrangements for food and accommodation along the way.
 One porter is provided for every two people to carry their luggage.

-Walk around 5/7 hours every day and interacting with the local people, culture, religious and stopping each night to sleep and eat in local tea house everyday call tea house trekking in Nepal.
-Although many hotels in the hills are reasonably comfortable, the accommodation in some place may be a dirty, often smoky, house.
+Walk around 5/7 hours every day and interacting with the local people, culture, religion and stopping each night to sleep and eat in local tea houses everyday call tea house trekking in Nepal.
+Although many hotels in the hills are reasonably comfortable, the accommodation in someplace may be a dirty, often smoky, house.
 Chimneys are rare, so a room on the 2nd floor full of smoke as soon as someone lights the cooking fire in the kitchen below.
 The most common complaint among the trekkers who rely on the local facilities is about smoky accommodation.
 After walking for 3-4 hours we will have rest for lunch at around midday.
 Teahouse trekking includes meals (breakfast, lunch, and dinner with coffee), accommodation, transportation, trekking permit, all government taxes.